NataliaKraszewska/Methylseq-Workflow/README.md

 1. Find distance between CpG in sequence and calculate median of distances
 2. If distance between CpG is shorter than calculated median distance add CpG to pre-island
-3. Select pre-island which is biggest or equal than minimal CpGisland length
+3. Select pre-island which is bigger or equal than minimal CpGisland length
-4. If sum of C% and G% is biggest than minimal length value and Obs/Exp is biggest than minimal value write CpGislands to output file
+4. If sum of C% and G% is bigger than minimal length value and Obs/Exp is bigger than minimal value write CpGislands to output file

 ![alt text](https://github.com/alesniewska/Methyl/blob/master/images/obs_exp.jpg?raw=true)